IKIAM-NPLab/I_guayusa_volatilome/in-house_Library.md

 > Dool and Kratz linear retention index, STD, standard deviation (n ≥
 > 3).

-The RI of n-Alkanes was calculated using an R Script, with each chromatogram (6 analytical runs) as a reference for the rest (available in [link](RI_Calculation_Script.R)).
+The RI of n-Alkanes was calculated using an R Script (available in [link](RI_Calculation_Script.R)), with each chromatogram (6 analytical runs) as a reference for the rest.
 The RI of the other compounds was automatically calculated by MS-DIAL (using the RT of n-Alkanes, available in (.txt) format to direct load in MS-DIAL, [link](Data/in-house_Library/abf_raw_Files/Batch_05112024) of batch